-Amerityre Corporation, (the "Company") was incorporated under the laws of the State of Nevada on January 30, 1995, under the name American Tire Corporation.
+Amerityre Corporation (the "Company") incorporated as a Nevada corporation on January 30, 1995 under the name American Tire Corporation and changed its name to Amerityre Corporation in December 1999.
 The Company was organized to take advantage of existing proprietary and non-proprietary technology available for the manufacturing of specialty tires.
 The Company engages in the manufacturing, marketing, distribution and sales of "flat free" specialty tires and tire-wheel assemblies and currently is manufacturing these tires at its manufacturing facility located in Boulder City, Nevada.
-During the year ended June 30, 2001, the name of the Company was changed to Amerityre Corporation.